 What will Chrome use instead of Flash?

 As we said, Chromium has removed the support for Flash content.
-Instead, it will use technologies such as HTML5, WebGL, etc. Of course, HTML5 happens to be on the top of the list for obvious reasons.
-At the end of 2021, there is no way to open Flash content on Chrome browsers even if you want to.
+Instead, it will use technologies such as HTML5, WebGL, etc. Of course, HTML5 happens to be at the top of the list for obvious reasons.
+At the end of 2021, there is no way to open Flash content on Chrome browsers, even if you want to.
 There was an option called ‘click to open,’ but it has also been removed.

 What technology is replacing Flash player in 2021?